RIP Hollywood Legend Gary Kent…His “Shadows & Light” Memoir…Honoring This “Danger God”…

 FYI: along with being a great stunt man, Needham directed several films as well, including “The Cannonball Run ” with Burt Reynolds!

-As for Kent, you can read his fascinating story, as he tells it a rollicking tale of life in Hollywood!
+As for Kent, you should read his fascinating story, as he told it a rollicking tale of life in Hollywood!

 Shadows & Light: Journeys With Outlaws in Revolutionary Hollywood

-Kent shares all of the stories of his life in movies, and it’s 400+ pages that celebrate filmmaking!
+Kent shared all of the stories of his life in movies, and it’s 400+ pages that celebrate filmmaking!

 Kent was born on a wheat ranch at Walla Walla, Washington, and attended my alma mater, the University of Washington in Seattle.
 Gary studied journalism, played football and pole-vaulted on the track team.